Materials-Consortia/OPTIMADE/properties/REAMDE.md

 ## What is an OPTIMADE property definition?

-The OPTIMADE standard specifies an output format-agnostic way to declare data properties, with particular support for describing physical quantities and related data.
+The section `Property Definitions` of the OPTIMADE specification defines an output format-agnostic way to declare data properties, with particular support for describing physical quantities and related data.
 The format uses a subset of JSON Schema extended with additional OPTIMADE-specific identifiers, as allowed by the JSON Schema standard with identifiers prefixed with `x-optimade`.
 Hence, they can be used as schemas to validate data items using standard tools for JSON Schema.
 Property Definitions are used in the OPTIMADE API to describe precisely what data a database makes available.